Crefeda/SyNERGY/README.md

 Dependencies:
 	1) ARM Streamline Performance Analyser : https://developer.arm.com/products/software-development-tools/ds-5-development-studio/streamline (Version used: Linux 64-bit 5.28.1)

-	2) ARM energy probe: (Required only for Snapdragon 820 as the Jetson TX1 comes with its on-board power monitoring sensor chip)
+	2) ARM energy probe:

+Note: This is required only for Snapdragon 820 as the Jetson TX1 comes with its on-board power monitoring sensor chip.

 Link: https://developer.arm.com/products/software-development-tools/ds-5-development-studio/streamline/arm-energy-probe

 This tutorial is split into four phases:
 1. Prepare the power measurement equipement:
- 	- Enable INA3221 power sensor chip on the TX1
+ 	- Enable INA3221 power sensor chip on the Jetson TX1
 	- ARM energy probe for the Snapdragon 820

 2. Install ARM streamline tool on host and gator daemon on the host
 	- Installing DS-5v5.28.1 for ARM streamline, Eclipse for DS-5
-	- Build the gator daemon (This communicates with the ARM Streamline tool)
+	- Build the gator daemon (gatord).
+Note: This communicates with the ARM Streamline tool.
+		- gator daemon for the TX1 (linux version)
+		- gator daemon for the Snapdragon 820 (android version)

 3. Integrate ARM Streamline with Caffe/Caffe2
 	- ARM Streamline annotations task